openfaas/faas/guide/troubleshooting.md

 # Troubleshooting guide

-## CLI unresponsive - localhost vs 127.0.0.1

-On certain Linux distributions the name `localhost` maps to an IPv6 alias meaning that the CLI may hang.
-In these circumstances you have two options:

-1. Use the `-g` or `--gateway` argument with `127.0.0.1`

-This forces IPv4.

-2. Edit the `/etc/hosts` file on your machine and remove the IPv6 alias for localhost.

 ## Timeouts

 Default timeouts are configured at the HTTP level and must be set both on the gateway and the function.